 Thank you for believing in a future where no one has to feel ashamed or unwelcome for seeking support, and where communities stand together to uplift one another.-Theresa Jones Zarour

-Starting as a direct care staff in 2009 and growing into my role as the Executive Program Director, I’ve had the privilege of witnessing the incredible evolution of Community Heart: Feed the Need.
-What started as a small initiative has blossomed into a powerful force for change, providing not just meals but hope, opportunity, and a sense
+Starting as a direct care staff in 2009 and growing into my role as the Executive Program Director, I’ve had the incredible privilege of witnessing the remarkable growth and transformation of Community Heart: Feed the Need.

-Starting as a direct care staff in 2009 and growing into my role as the Executive Program Director, I’ve had the privilege of witnessing the incredible evolution of Community Heart: Feed the Need.
-What started as a small initiative has blossomed into a powerful force for change, providing not just meals but hope, opportunity, and a sense of belonging to so many.
-Being part of this journey—watching lives transform and communities strengthen—has been an absolute honor. -Johnny Winsser
+Starting as a direct care staff in 2009 and growing into my role as the Executive Program Director, I’ve had the incredible privilege of witnessing the remarkable growth and transformation of Community Heart: Feed the Need.

 My journey with Community Heart: Feed the Need began in 2022 as a Program Director, and from day one, I knew I was stepping into something far greater than just a job—it was a purpose, a calling.
 I have always been passionate about serving others, but being part of this nonprofit has given me a deeper understanding of what it truly means